vishalbelsare/jekyll/en/lessons/retired/OCR-and-Machine-Translation.md

   - /en/lessons/OCR-and-Machine-Translation
 retired: true
 retirement-reason: |
-  Users cannot successfully follow this lesson without substantially adaptating the instructions.
-Notably, the translation software Yandex is now deprecated.
-Overall, the lesson requires significant prior knowledge and applied experience, both to work through the steps as they are explained, and to adapt them to non-Mac operating systems and alternative software.
+  Yandex, the translation software used in this lesson, has been deprecated.
+To successfully follow this lesson, many steps require significant adaptations, especially if users are working on a non-Mac operating system.

 ---